coderolls/coderolls-blog/_posts/groovy/2020-12-31-hello-world-in-groovy.md

 Here is a [link for Windows Installer for Groovy 3.0.7](https://bintray.com/groovy/Distributions/download_file?file_path=groovy-3.0.7.msi).

-Once you download the .msi file ( i.e. installer) simply double click on it and you will see the installation screen.
+Once you download the .msi file ( i.e. installer) simply double-click on it and you will see the installation screen.

 ![Groovy Installation Screen](/assets/images/2020-12-31/groovy-installation-screen.webp)

-The installation is pretty simple and straight-forward.
-Click on next and go with the default setting.
+The installation is pretty simple and straightforward.
+Click on Next and go with the default setting.

 **Note:** If you are **using Mac OS** and you have Homebrew, you can install Groovy by the following command.